michaelcd/superBoards/docs/dailynotes.md

 route to BoardDetailView so should be a nonissue;
 - refactor: no camel case names in CSS class names. prefer dashed names
 - File upload: attachments to cards

-BoardIndex View
-- boards are sorted alphabetically (do on Rails side)

 Review Lily's email
 - Board sharing